mojolicious/mojo.js/README.md

 `-- index.js
 ```

-Real documentation will follow very soon, as the project is moving closer to the 1.0 release.
+More documentation will follow very soon, as the project moves closer to the 1.0 release.
+We are aiming for same
+level of quality you would expect from [Mojolicious](https://mojolicious.org) itself.